Azure/Industrial-IoT/docs/modules/publisher-commandline.md

                                       Default: info

             EdgeHubConnectionString=VALUE
-                                      An IoT Edge Device or IoT Edge module connection string to use When deployed in the iotedge module context, the environment variable is already set as part of the container deployment
+                                      An IoT Edge Device or IoT Edge module connection string to use, when deployed as module in IoT Edge, the environment variable is already set as part of the container deployment
                                       Alternative: --dc, --deviceconnectionstring
                                                    --ec, --edgehubconnectionstring